periodo/periodo-client/README.md

 # Development

-Because browsers do not support IndexedDB for pages served from local file systems, during development, you will need to run a process that will serve the `dist` directory over HTTP.
+Because browsers do not support IndexedDB for pages served from local file systems, during development, you will need to run a process that will serve the root directory over HTTP.

 Once you have set up a server to serve the root directory, run `make watch` to rebuild the site during development.
-This will build the files `dist/periodo.js` and `dist/periodo.css` and rebuild them upon any changes to source files.
+This will build the file `periodo-client.js` and rebuild it upon any changes to source files.

 # Code guidelines